Building a case for the DAWN DOAC dashboard in your Anticoagulation Stewardship Program

 To be conservative, this calculation assumes all preventable events were VTE and not strokes.
 However, stroke treatment costs are six to seven times higher than VTE, making these savings estimates highly cautious.

-Combined with the labour savings detailed above, a health system managing 15,000 DOAC patients could conservatively expect savings of $1.3 to $1.5 million3.
+Combined with the labour savings detailed above, a health system managing 15,000 DOAC patients could conservatively expect savings of $1.5 to $1.8 million.

 Reduction in Stroke/VTE rate with Dashboard approach